TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ## Publishing the Docker Image

-If you want to push the image onto Docker hub, login to the Docker account using `docker login` command and provide your docker login credentials, followed by the `docker push` command.
+If you want to push the image onto Docker hub, login to the Docker account using `docker login` command and provide your Docker login credentials, followed by the `docker push` command.
 For more information, visit [here](https://docs.docker.com/engine/reference/commandline/login).

 ```
 $ docker push <your-docker-repo-name>/<image_name>[:<image-tag>]
 ```
 Ensure to use the same name in the `docker push` that is used in `docker build`.

 For example: